kibotu/AndroidOnAudioFocusChangeListenerForUnity/README.md

 ### Known issues:

 - AndroidMusicHandler.isMusicActive blocks main thread for at least 150ms to start being reliable while unity is active, is there any other way? please let me know! :(
+- AndroidMusicHandlerRegisterAndroidCallbackListener will request audio focus and basically mutes background player.
+This is sadly the only way to actually register a [listener to audio focus](http://developer.android.com/reference/android/media/AudioManager.OnAudioFocusChangeListener.html) changes.

 ### Made and tested for Unity3D 4.6.03f